One day in what is beginning to look like the not so distant future

 Trump has tapped into that feeling among whites who feel this country is their country and it’s being taken away from them.
-Do not be mistaken that the rise of Trump came after eight years in which a man of color sat in the Oval Office.
+Do not be mistaken that Trump’s rise came after eight years in which a man of color sat in the Oval Office.

-For 8 years President Obama fought the war on terror pursuing a campaign of targeting terrorist leaders from al Qaeda, its affiliates, and ISIS.
+For eight years, President Obama fought the war on terror, pursuing a campaign targeting terrorist leaders from al Qaeda, its affiliates, and ISIS.
 Since the start of President Obama’s first term in 2009, at least 45 of the top terrorist leaders were killed or captured by U.S. forces.
-In March of 2016 CNN reported under the Obama administration, coalition forces had killed more than 26,000 Islamic State fighters in Iraq and Syria, according to an official estimate and in the Administration’s final days US air strikes killed more than twenty top Al Qaeda operatives in Syria.
-Yet despite this he was consistently attacked for being soft on terrorism because he did not utter the words Radical Islamic terrorism.
-In fact our current President went as far as to say:
+According to an official estimate, in March of 2016, CNN reported under the Obama administration, coalition forces had killed more than 26,000 Islamic State fighters in Iraq and Syria.
+In the Administration’s final days, U.S. airstrikes killed more than twenty top Al Qaeda operatives in Syria.
+Despite this, he was consistently attacked for being soft on terrorism because he did not utter the words Radical Islamic terrorism.
+Our current President went as far as to say:

 Obama “disgracefully refused to even say the words ‘Radical Islam’, for that reason alone, he should step down.

-Additionally as anyone in the intelligence community will tell you the war on terror is fought and won using intelligence gathered around the world much of it from Muslims.
+Additionally, as anyone in the intelligence community will tell you, the war on terror is fought and won using intelligence gathered worldwide, much of it from Muslims.
 Alienating this vital stream of information to make Sean Hannity and the rest of FOX News happy served no purpose.
-Obama understood that the war on terror wasn’t going to be won through sound bites and tweets but through actions.
-Actions that his Administration consistently undertook during his 8 years as President.
+Obama understood that the war on terror wouldn’t be won through sound bites and tweets but actions.
+Actions that his Administration consistently undertook during his eight years as President.

-Today as the country looks on in horror at the events unfolding in Charlottesville, Va we have again gotten into the debate of whether we should use a term, domestic terrorist, white supremacist, neo nazis etc. To be sure calling out these groups for who and what they are would have been refreshing.
-Even more so would have been pointing the blame squarely at them, something our President seems unwilling to do instead opting to condem hatred and bigotry on “many sides”.
-Ignoring the fact that one side was filled with hate filled bigots espousing racism while the other side was protesting against racism.
-But let’s say I am willing to give Trump a pass for not using the term domestic terrorism to describe these hate filled individuals, after all like the term radical Islam they’re only words.
+Today as the country looks on in horror at the events unfolding in Charlottesville, Va, we have again gotten into the debate of whether we should use the term domestic terrorist, white supremacist, neo-nazis, etc. To be sure, calling out these groups for who and what they are would have been refreshing.
+Even more, so would have been pointing the blame squarely at them, something our President seems unwilling to do instead opting to condemn hatred and bigotry on “many sides.”
+Ignoring the fact that one side was filled with hate-filled bigots espousing racism while the other side was protesting against racism.
+But let’s say I am willing to give Trump a pass for not using the term domestic terrorism to describe these hate-filled individuals; after all, like the term radical Islam, they’re only words.
 I couldn’t possibly give him a pass for his actions.
-Such as lumping together the Alt Right protestors who were responsible for 19 injuries and the death of an Americans who came to stand up against hate and bigotry.
+Such as lumping together the Alt-Right protestors responsible for 19 injuries and the death of an American who came to stand up against hate and bigotry.
 That action speaks louder than any words ever could

-Since Trump has taken office attacks from groups identified as white supremacist have been on the rise.
-No one can pretend Trump’s campaign rhetoric such as when he initially refused to condemn the Ku Klux Klan or disavow an endorsement by former Klansman David Duke has not embolden these groups.
-If that wasn’t enough to give them the confidence to crawl from under there rock on February 2, 2017 Reuters reported that the Trump administration wants to revamp and rename a U.S. government program designed to counter all violent ideologies so that it focuses solely on Islamist extremism, five people briefed on the matter told Reuters.
+Since Trump has taken office, attacks from groups identified as white supremacists have been on the rise.
+No one can pretend Trump’s campaign rhetoric, such as when he initially refused to condemn the Ku Klux Klan or disavow an endorsement by former Klansman David Duke, has not encouraged these groups.
+If that wasn’t enough to give them the confidence to crawl from under their rock on February 2, 2017, Reuters reported that the Trump administration wants to revamp and rename a U.S. government program designed to counter all violent ideologies so that it focuses solely on Islamist extremism, five people briefed on the matter told Reuters.

 The program, “Countering Violent Extremism,” or CVE, would be changed to “Countering Islamic Extremism” or “Countering Radical Islamic Extremism,” the sources said, and would no longer target groups such as white supremacists who have also carried out bombings and shootings in the United States.